TF-Coder: Program Synthesis for Tensor Manipulations: Conclusion

 \section{Conclusion}

 In this paper, we presented \tool, a synthesis tool for automatically generating tensor manipulation programs in TensorFlow from examples and natural language. \tool\ employs a bottom-up weighted enumerative search with type- and value-based filtering to conform to the constraints imposed by TensorFlow operations.
 It uses two machine learning models to predict useful operations from features of the input/output tensors and a natural language description of the task, and these predictions are combined within a general framework to modify the weights to customize the search process for the given task.
 We evaluated \tool\ on several real-world tensor transformation tasks faced by TensorFlow users on StackOverflow and in an industrial setting, and various ablation experiments highlight the usefulness of the two models and filtering techniques.
-We also found that \tool\ significantly outperforms human TensorFlow programmers on real tasks from StackOverflow.
+We also found that \tool\ outperforms the prior work \textsc{AutoPandas}, it finds solutions to StackOverflow questions that human TensorFlow programmers struggle to solve, and it sometimes finds solutions that are simpler than the best handwritten solutions written by professional deep learning researchers.
 We believe that \tool\ can help both machine learning beginners and experienced practitioners in writing tricky tensor transformation programs that are common in deep learning pipelines.

 Perhaps the most important lesson to be learned from this work is simply the fact that a well-optimized enumerative search can successfully solve real-world tensor manipulation problems within seconds, even on problems that human programmers struggle to solve within minutes.